 1. Know your status

 This applies to more than just your health status as a Diabetic.
 There are many health conditions with shared or overlapping symptoms.
 Untreated, one condition can lead to another.
-Clinical/Chemical depression is absolutely critical to diagnose in time because your state of mind can impact all other aspects of your health.
+Clinical/Chemical depression is absolutely critical to diagnose in time because your state of mind can affect all other aspects of your health.

 If you’re battling suicidal thoughts, constantly feeling overwhelmed, unimportant or invisible, visit your doctor, nurse or clinic sister.
 Knowing if you have depression makes a massive difference to the quality of life you achieve for yourself.

 2. Prioritise yourself

 A baby’s health heavily depends on the health of the environment of the womb within which it grows.
 Antidepressants can safely provide a chemically balanced environment in which a baby may healthily develop to full term.
 The dangers of light antidepressants are far less than the dangers of an increasingly volatile chemical state inside the body of a pregnant mother who is diagnosed with depression.

 Depression embeds into the psyche to such an extent that molecular reactions occur at a furious pace within the nervous, endocrine and digestive systems.
-If you’re planning for a family at the moment, and you’re worried about your depression medication having an impact on the health of your baby, we encourage you to speak to your doctor, nurse or clinic sister as soon as you can.
+If you’re planning for a family at the moment, and you’re worried about your depression medication having an effect on the health of your baby, we encourage you to speak to your doctor, nurse or clinic sister as soon as you can.
 A healthy you is much more likely to result in a healthy baby.

 3. Keep learning